alexkallai/data-visualizer/README.md

 ### The goal of this project is to implement similar functions to [..cantor.dust..](https://sites.google.com/site/xxcantorxdustxx/) in Python

-The main GUI components are built with [PyQt5](https://pypi.org/project/PyQt5/) with [Vispy](https://vispy.org/gallery/scene/index.html)
+The main GUI components are built with [PyQt5](https://pypi.org/project/PyQt5/) and with [Vispy](https://vispy.org/gallery/scene/index.html)
+It's running on Windows and Linux as well, and because of Vispy, the graphics performance is great because of the GPU utilization

 ### Features
 **Done:**
-- Heatmap display of file bytes for range selection
+- Heatmap display of byteplots of the file for range selection
 - 2D digraph heatmap represenation of file
 - 2D Hilbert curve representation of